n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

 title: Functional JavaScript for crawling the Web
 published: true

-I've been giving JavaScript & [CasperJS] training sessions lately, and I've been amazed how few people are aware of the [Functional Programming] capabilities of JavaScript.
+I've been giving JavaScript & [CasperJS] training sessions lately, and was amazed how few people are aware of the [Functional Programming] capabilities of JavaScript.
 Many of them couldn't see obvious usage of them for Web development, which is a bit of a shame if you ask me.